het-tanis/prolug-labs/Linux-Labs/06.5-tmux-commands/step1/text.md

 ctrl+b and 0
 ```

-View all windows, move with your arrow keys and press `enter` to select your window.
+View all sessions and windows move with your arrow keys and press `enter` to select your window.

 ```plain
 ctrl+b and w